TheDeveloo/sci-ospt/training/mr-robot/mr-robot-1.md

   - hydra

 ### Delivery
-This stage of the attack involves delivering …
+This stage of the attack involves delivering:
+  - reserve shell script through WordPress template editor

-Tools and techniques used in this stage of the attack include…
+Tools and techniques used in this stage of the attack include:

+  - WordPress
 ### Exploit
 This stage of the attack is where a vulnerability in an application …
-Tools and techniques used in this stage of the attack include …
+Tools and techniques used in this stage of the attack include

+  - reverse shell

 ### Privilege Escalation
 This stage of the attack involves escalation privilege to a …
 Tools and techniques used in this stage of the attack include …